tahngarth825/yesangel/README.md

 # FOR MYSELF:
 TODO:
-1. Make Log-in page
-2. Change location to be zipcode?
-3. Add photos and questions to views, flux-cycles, api endpoints, and db schema
+1. Add photos and questions to views, flux-cycles, api endpoints, and db schema
-4. find a way to make the questions and photos the same for both yourself and others' profiles)
+2. find a way to make the questions and photos the same for both yourself and others' profiles)
-5. Views: userdetails should include "looking for"
+3. Views: userdetails should include "looking for"
-6. SKIP TURBOLINKS!
+4. ENSURE MIN AGE < MAX AGE
+5. Strengthen validations (location is string, age is int, etc.)